Azurency/CQUI_Community-Edition/README.md

 If you want to install the latest official version, you can go to the [steam workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=1125169247) of CQUI and add it to your game.

 ### Manually
-If you want to have the cutting edge version (that might not be push on steam workshop) you can download this repository and place the cqui folder into your mod folder :
+If you want to have the cutting edge version (that might be not in steam workshop yet), you can download this repository and place the cqui folder into your mod folder :

 ```
 Windows : Documents\my games\Sid Meier's Civilization VI\Mods